 - These high-quality natural areas and habitats of endangered and threatened species are permanently protected by state law.

-- The Forest Preserves of Cook County has 25 Illinois Nature Preserves, totaling 7,248 acres, the most of any local agency in the state.
+- The Forest Preserves of Cook County has 27 Illinois Nature Preserves and six Illinois Land and Water Reserves, totaling approximately 10,968 acres, the most of any local agency in the state.

 Why Are They Special?